 Summary of Intended Learning Outcomes:

-All lectures are in Room AT4.12 in Appleton Tower.
+All lectures are in Appleton Tower Room 5.08 (South Lab).

 This is a computing lab since we aim to use examples and media based walkthroughs in the class.
 Sessions will typically have a mix of lecture style material with tutorial and lab type events used where appropriate.
 Please ask questions during the class.

-For those without DICE login accounts, please go to the ITO office on level 4 in Appleton Tower to collect your passwords.
+For those without DICE login accounts, please go to the ITO in Appleton Tower to collect your passwords.
 Let them know you are from another school but registered for Bioinformatics 2.
 Any problems should be fixed there.

 The course will have a mini project, which will be set following the first session.
 This will be worth 30%.
 The rest of the marks will come from an end of semester exam.

 We will give written feedback on the submitted coursework, and will schedule at least one Q&A and feedback sessions.
 Since most lectures will have a practical component, we will also provide direct feedback during these sessions.
 We encourage everyone to actively participate and to ask questions whenever they arise.
 Course staff can always be contacted by email to ask questions and/or arrange a meeting.
 Please let us know if you have any constructive criticism about the course, or if you are interested in learning more about particular areas.

 Basic concepts are well explained in the following book, which is available online on campus: